Private Scuba Classes

 Families and friend groups.

-Train together on your schedule with a private instructor dedicated to your group.
-Ideal for families preparing for travel or groups who want a shared experience.
+Train together on your schedule with an instructor dedicated to your group.
+This format is ideal for families preparing for travel or groups who want a shared, supportive experience.

 Anyone who learns better with more attention.

-Private classes offer the lowest student to instructor ratio and the most personalized coaching.
+Private classes offer the lowest student‑to‑instructor ratio and the most personalized coaching, making them ideal for divers who benefit from individualized support.

 Parents Training With Their Kids